Chickpea scramble! Ever tried one?

 - Remove from oven and stack the eggplant.
 Fold the foil around the eggplant to steam for 5 minutes.

-- In the meantime, add chickpeas and 2-3 Tbsp of their cooking liquid to a shallow mixing bowl.
+- In the meantime, add chickpeas and 2-3 Tbsp (amount as original recipe is written // adjust if altering batch size) of their cooking liquid to a shallow mixing bowl.
 To a separate small mixing bowl, add turmeric, cumin, ginger, paprika, salt, pepper, and water to thin and mix into a pourable paste.
 Taste and adjust flavor as needed, adding more spices for flavor or salt for saltiness.

 - Pour spice mixture over the chickpeas and mash half of them with a fork, evenly distributing the spices until the chickpeas are coated.
 Sprinkle the chickpeas with a bit more salt for flavor.
 Set aside.